Frequently Asked Questions

 Based on the relevant framework controls and the documentation already available, it provides guidance for developing policies, remediation steps, and supporting documentation needed to close identified gaps more efficiently.

-This allows audit preparation and evidence evaluation to begin without lengthy onboarding processes or manual coordination.
+Teams can begin by selecting the framework in scope, uploading documentation, and inviting vendors to submit evidence where needed.
+This allows evidence evaluation to begin without lengthy onboarding or heavy manual coordination.

 Tiebreaker AI is designed with security and data protection in mind.
 The platform uses strong encryption and controlled data handling practices to help safeguard sensitive compliance documentation.